One of the best things about the appliance repair trade is the steady demand for skilled service technicians.

 Read on to learn more about your appliance repair training options, what to expect in class, and where you could find work.

-The 2 Types of Appliance Repair Training
+There are 2 Types of Appliance Repair Training

 What's the main difference between these career paths?
 It all comes down to the type of appliances the technician is qualified to work on.